 - Watch a flipped lesson on Khan Academy.
-Whatever videos you assign, keep them short and incorporate interactive questions using Educanon or Edpuzzle.
-Using digital tools allows you to expand your classroom outside the school, transcending school hours.
+Whatever videos you assign, keep them short and incorporate interactive questions using something like Edpuzzle.
+Digital tools like this allow you to expand your classroom outside the school and transcend school hours.

-- Get on your Google+ accounts in study groups.
+- Get on your Google+ or Dropbox Paper accounts in study groups.
 Have an upcoming summative assessment?
-It’s so easy these days to get a study group together.
-Do it online!
+It’s so easy these days to get an online study group together.

 - Get into Minecraft and solve a problem.
 Use this ubiquitous gaming tool to create prototypes of structures, all while practicing math and physics.